Wesbury COVID-19 / Coronavirus Information

 - Approved visitors are screened and are provided with the appropriate protective equipment.

 - When visiting, the entrances that may be utilized are the Lobbys at Grace Rehabilitation and Health Center front, Memory Support Center and Cribbs Residential Center.

 - All who enter the Wesbury campus are asked to wear a mask upon entry.

 - Staff is screened before starting their shift.

 - Resident windows are not to be approached due to visitor safety and patient privacy.

 - Resident Laundry may only be laundered by Wesbury.

-We kindly ask for your patience and understanding during this time.
+We kindly ask for your continued patience and understanding.
 We will make every effort to make updates as changes occur.
-If you have any further questions, please contact Administrators Larry Marsteller at 814-332-9520 or Sheila Bundy at 814-332-9142.
+If you have any questions, please contact Administrators Larry Marsteller at 814-332-9520 or Sheila Bundy at 814-332-9142.

 Thank you for your dedication to the safety of our community!